Systems, Resilience, and Organization: Analogies and Points of Contact with Hierarchy Theory: Analogies with the System of Leibniz

-The Leibnitian God is in fact the entity responsible for sorting out the monads worth persisting and discarding the ``unworthy'' ones---that is, for the realization of this ante-litteram ``survival of the fittest'' strategy.
+The Leibnitian God is in fact the entity responsible for sorting out the monads worth persisting and discarding the ``unworthy'' ones---that is, for the realization of this ante-litteram ``survival of the fittest'' strategy~\cite{DF16L}.
 In order to persist, the monad must pass through several ``sortings''.
-In fact, as suggested in~\cite{DF14c}, the role of God in Leibniz may be described as that of a ``Universal Sort'' process---a purposeful mechanism meant to evaluate each and every monad's two components of QoE and to ``schedule for existence'' those monads that ``best score'', up to a threshold expressed by the limitations of the current ``world''.
+In fact, as suggested in~\cite{DF14c}, the role of God in Leibniz may be described as that of a ``Universal Sort'' process---a \emph{mechanism}, meant to evaluate each and every monad's two components of QoE and to schedule for existence those monads that best-score, up to a threshold expressed by the limitations of the current world.
 A pseudo-code for Ultimate Sort is available in~\cite{DF14c}.

 Code is in fact another key ingredient in the Leibnitian System.
 Code is the physical representation of a monad, and it also represents a scheme for the physical construction of an instance---its realization, or reification.
 Leibniz foresaw the existence of a universal ``language'' for the expression of monads.
 He called such language \emph{Characteristica Universalis\/} (\CU). \CU{} is a diagrammatic language employing pictograms.
-The pictograms are convenient representations of modular knowledge of any scale, with segments representing different properties---for instance, compossibility or non-compossibility.
+The pictograms are convenient representations of modular knowledge of any scale, with segments representing different properties---for instance compossibility or its opposite.
 Leibniz exemplified this through diagrams such as the one on the frontispiece of his \emph{De Arte Combinatorica}.

 The \CU{} language is Leibniz's way to encode monads as networks of other substances, together with their relationships.
-Pictograms represent modules, namely knowledge components packaging other ancillary knowledge components.
-As already remarked in~\cite{DF14c}, pictograms are Leibniz's equivalent of Lovelace's and Turing's tables of instructions; of subroutines in programming languages; of boxes in a flowchart; of components in component-based software engineering.
-They represent a \emph{hierarchy\/} of related concepts producing a whole characterized by some degree of QoE.
+Pictograms represent \emph{modules}, namely knowledge-components packaging other ancillary knowledge-components.
+As observed in~\cite{DF14c}, pictograms are Leibniz's equivalent of: Lovelace's and Turing's tables of instructions; subroutines in programming languages; boxes in a flowchart; or components in component-based software engineering.
+They represent a \emph{hierarchy\/} of related concepts producing a whole characterized by some degree of QoE~\cite{DF17QoE}.